ipclucas/JekyllTest/docs/getting-started/ios.md

 ---

 ## Processing a Payment
+At this point, your Xcode project should be configured and ready to use the QuantumPay libraries.
+This next section will take you through some initial setup and all the way to processing a payment.

 ### Initialize the SDKs
 The SDKs need to be initialized with the correct keys provided by Infinite Peripherals.
 This step is important and should be the first code to run before using other functions from the SDKs.